-- digital communication tools (a dedicated website, with a feedback mechanism, e-mails, and Twitter and LinkedIn accounts), - public online survey, meetings, and focused interviews with relevant stakeholders, - Civil Society Dialogue meetings with EU stakeholders, - meetings with the Inter-Service Steering Group bringing together the Commission's and the European External Action Service's (EEAS) officials.
+- digital communication tools (a dedicated website, with a feedback mechanism, e-mails, and Twitter and LinkedIn accounts), - public online survey, meetings, and focused interviews with relevant stakeholders, - · Civil Society Dialogue meetings with EU stakeholders, - meetings with the Inter-Service Steering Group bringing together the Commission's and the European External Action Service's (EEAS) officials.

 The engagement will follow throughout all stages of the study and will have multiple aims.
 It will provide stakeholders with information about the study, its objectives, timeline, and the opportunities to engage.
-As the analysis will progress, consultations will focus on sharing updates with the stakeholders and checking with them the outcomes, for feedback.
+As the analysis progresses, consultations will focus on sharing updates with stakeholders and seeking their feedback on outcomes.
 Moreover, the consultation process will help to gather additional evidence for all parts of the analysis to underpin the scope, findings, conclusions, and recommendations.
-Relevant stakeholders will be identified throughout the project, as the needs for data, information and feedback will be defined.
-They will include business associations, trade unions, NGOs, think tanks, academia, consumer organisations, and others.
+Relevant stakeholders will be identified throughout the project, as the needs for data, information, and feedback are defined.
+They will include business associations, trade unions, NGOs, think tanks, academia, and consumer organisations, among others.
 Preliminary lists of EU, India and international stakeholders have been provided in chapter 4 of the Annex to this report.